hantsy/ee8-sandbox/README.md

 The other specifications such as JMS, Batch have no updates in this version.

 Unfortunately, MVC(JSR 371) is vetoed in the final stage, but it is still existed as a community based specification.
 And JCache(JSR 107) which had missed the last train of Java EE 7, and also lost its attractiveness in Java EE 8.

-## Example codes
+## Understand the Source Codes

-If you wonder the details of the codes, read [my notes for Java EE 8 migration](https://hantsy.gitbooks.io/java-ee-8-by-example/content/), it is also [an open source project](https://github.com/hantsy/javaee8-by-example-gitbook), welcome to contribute.
+If you want to know the details of the codes,  please read [my notes for Java EE 8 migration](https://hantsy.gitbooks.io/java-ee-8-by-example/content/), it also [open-sourced as a Github project](https://github.com/hantsy/javaee8-by-example-gitbook).

-## Resources
+BTW, I maintained a [Java EE 8/Jatarta EE 8 resource checklist](https://github.com/hantsy/awesome-javaee8).

-I created a [Java EE 8 resource checklist](https://github.com/hantsy/awesome-javaee8), welcome to contribute.
+Welcome to contribute.